reservoirpy/reservoirR/cran-comments.md

   RRI (24:40)
   reservoirPy (13:72)

+* checking HTML version of manual ...
+NOTE
+Skipping checking HTML validation: no command 'tidy' found

 * checking for detritus in the temp directory ...
 NOTE Found the following files/directories:
     'lastMiKTeXException'

 We believe the note is ok.
 The words are well spelled.
+The command 'tidy' note does not seem to be a problem (https://stackoverflow.com/questions/74857062/rhub-cran-check-keeps-giving-html-note-on-fedora-test-no-command-tidy-found).
 The detritus temp directory does not seem to be a problem (https://stackoverflow.com/questions/62456137/r-cran-check-detritus-in-temp-directory).